damiantoczek/tinySlider/README.md

   ]);
 ```

-Slider must be initiated to work, it was initially made to be used with window.readyState.
+Slider must be initiated to work, it was made to be used with window.readyState.
 ```javascript
 slider.init();
 ```